tomcatmew/PFNN_pytorch/README.md

 # PFNN_pytorch
-A pytorch implementation of Phase Functioned Neural Network
+A pytorch implementation of Phase Functioned Neural Network.
+A simple example, based on the code that prof.Umetani wrote for FF character animation project.